deal-pso2/examples/README.md

 ## Lean4 Samples

 A minimal Lean4 project is provided in the `lean` directory.
-To build it, run `lake build` from within that directory (after installing the Lean toolchain).
+To build it, first install the Lean toolchain with `elan` and run `lake build` from inside that directory.